 Finishing off the dig

-The digging is pretty much at an end (big sigh of relief as it's hard work), It is however worth doing a big of checking and finishing off.
+The digging is pretty much at an end (big sigh of relief as it's hard work).
+It is however worth doing a bit of checking and finishing off.

 Measure all your excavation depths in all places.
 Make sure the trenches are the right widths and in the right places relative to the batter board strings.
-Have you allowed 12 inches all the way round on the outside of the plumb bobs for the outer weeping tile pipe?
+Have you allowed 6 inches all the way round on the outside of the Form-a-drain marking plumb bobs for the outer weeping tile pipe?
 Have you allowed an inch clearance on the inside of the inner footing strings?
-Make sure there is not a single place where the footing trench is not deep enough or not quite wide enough.
+Make sure there is no place where the footing trench is not deep enough or not quite wide enough.
 Even one sticking up rock will stop you placing the forming for the footing (the Form-a-drain).
-It is ok if the ditch is slightly deeper than 65.5" below grade because the concrete will fill up the difference, but it cannot be less than 65.5" under any place that the Form-a-drain will go.
+It is ok if the ditch is slightly deeper than the reference figure below grade because the concrete will fill up the difference, but it cannot be less than the reference figure under any place that the Form-a-drain will go.

 Make sure your drainage pipe ditches are cut across the footing trenches.
 Note that the drain pipe ditches are lower than the bottom of the footing trench.